-As part of the GDA process we have invited members of the public and interested parties to comment on the reactor design information and the formal regulatory submissions.
+As part of the GDA process we invited members of the public and interested parties to comment on the reactor design information and the formal regulatory submissions.
 The comments process has now closed, and we have summarised some of the common themes that have been received and our responses.
-These have been ordered below in terms of frequency the comments have been made.

-We have received a number of comments which are out of scope of the GDA process.
-The GDA process does not cover nuclear policy and principles, nor does it address the strategic siting of nuclear power stations or the proposals being made for any specific nuclear power station projects such as Bradwell B in Essex.
+We received a number of comments which were out of scope of the GDA process.
+The GDA process does not cover national nuclear policy and principles, nor does it address the strategic siting of nuclear power stations or the proposals being made for any specific nuclear power station projects such as Bradwell B in Essex.
 Out of scope comment themes are reflected at the end of this section.

 All comments were accepted, reviewed and answered.

 Technical comments and questions

-We have received a range of questions and suggestions about the reactor technology that is being assessed by the UK nuclear regulators and when additional information will be made available about the deployment of this technology at prospective nuclear power station sites.
+We received a range of questions and suggestions about the reactor technology that is being assessed by the UK nuclear regulators and when additional information will be made available about the deployment of this technology at prospective nuclear power station sites.

 Some people asked about the quality and safety of reactor components.
 Throughout both the GDA phase and the future site licence phase for UK HPR1000, the quality of reactor components will be ensured and assured through multiple aspects of the design and quality management arrangements.